-The average babysitter cost is about $13.50 per hour, as of 2014 numbers.
+The average babysitting rate is about $13.50 per hour, as of 2014 numbers.
 But that rate varies widely depending on a number of factors.
 How can you know what to pay or what to change?

 Care.com recently conducted a survey of over 1,000 members and collected data from our own internal numbers to figure out the latest trends in babysitter pay and hiring.
 Check out our infographic and video.
 Then scroll down for more information on everything related to costs and how much you should be paying your sitter.

-Here are things to think about what settling on a rate:
+Here are things to think about when settling on a rate:

 - The Market